langemike/laravel5-less/README.md

 ## Usage

-By default, create your .less files into resources/assets/less
+By default, you must create your `.less` files into `resources/assets/less`

 Within your models or controllers, you can perform modification to the outputted CSS.
 Here are some examples: before you perform a redirect...